sanjuvikasini-ctrl/DL_Potato_disease_classification/README.md

 # Potato_disease_classification
-The project aims to classify the input leaf image into one of the 3 classes: Healthy, late blight and early blight The following steps were followed :
+The project aims to classify the input leaf image into one of the 3 classes: Healthy, late blight and early blight.

+The following steps were followed :
 1. Importing the dataset into TensorFlow object
 2. Visualization of the dataset